kibet-gilbert/co1_metaanalysis/README.md

 2. [Wilson 2012 DNA barcoding insects](https://github.com/kibet-gilbert/co1_metaanalysis/blob/master/Wilson_2012_DNA_barcoding_insects.pdf)

 ### Data
-Both input and output (results) are found in './data/'
+Both input and output (results) are found in './data/' directory

 The metadata downloaded and stored in './data/input/input_data/bold_africa' each file comes from a country it is named after.
-The test dataset, from East Africa, is stored in './data/input/test_data/' as bold_data.tsv (bold2.tsv is just an exact copy of bold_data.tsv.
-Other formats of the same test dataset are bold_data.xml or bold_fasta.fas (a fasta file with sequences)
+The test dataset, from East Africa, is stored in './data/input/test_data/' as bold_data.tsv ( Other formats of the same test dataset are bold_data.xml or bold_fasta.fas (a fasta file with sequences)

 All the downloaded data is stored in bold_africa, parsed using BeautifulSoup4 and lxml in python3, converted to a pandas dataframe and saved as raw .tsv text files in same directory using the './code/xml_to_tsv.py' script via './code/process_all_input_files.sh' script function 'build_tsv'.
 Reference sequences from other select african countries are sorted, cleaned and stored in './data/input/input_data/clean_africa' while East African data is processed and stored in './data/input/input_data/clean_eafrica/' using '.code/data_cleanup.R' Rscript via './code/process_all_input_files.sh' script function 'clean_sort_tsv'

-Finally additional cleaning is done in Vim to remove sequnces with errors and dublicates, by listing dublicates using the command:
+Finally, additional double-checking and some cleaning is done in Vim to remove sequnces with errors and dublicates, after listing dublicates using the command:
 >grep ">" <filename\> | sort | uniq -cd #prints the whole header if repeated

 >grep ">" afroCOI_Under500_data.fasta| awk 'BEGIN{ FS="|" } {print $1 } {echo $1 }' | sort | uniq -cd #prints only the identifier (processID) if repeated